 Full-time students enrolled in the Adult-Gerontology or Family Nurse Practitioner tracks can complete the degree requirements for a Doctor of Nursing Practice in three years, with a two-day-per-week schedule.
 Students who are new to nursing or those who wish to begin their education at a more relaxed pace can choose a four-year option, which allows for part-time study during the first two years.
 This option may allow for full-time work in the first two years of the program and part-time work in the final two years.
 Students in all three tracks are prepared to take the appropriate certification exam (Primary Care Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner or Certified Registered Nurse Anesthetist).

-For students with a master’s degree in nursing or a related field, the post-master’s doctoral option offers an opportunity to advance career goals more rapidly in two years in one of three online tracks:
+For students with a master’s degree in nursing or a related field, the post-master’s doctoral option offers an opportunity to advance career goals more rapidly in two years in one of two online tracks:

 Students in the Care of Populations track focus on public health and health care system analysis, which is useful for systematic chronic disease management and health care services design.
 Students in the Nursing Leadership track may come with or without past experiences in management.
 The courses prepare students for leadership responsibilities and roles across the health care field.

-The objectives of the DNP program are to prepare graduates for advanced nursing practice who are capable of providing holistic health care for diverse individuals, families or populations in a variety of settings.
+The objectives of the DNP program are designed to prepare graduates for advanced nursing practice who are capable of providing holistic health care for diverse individuals, families or populations in a variety of settings.
 Specifically, the program seeks to produce graduates who: